 There is no specific age at which men need Viagra.
 However, men above 18 can legally take Viagra, as approved by the FDA.
 People can experience ED at any age.

-Young people may struggle with erection problems and need a prescription for Viagra.
 However, it is more common among older men.
 At 40, your risk of getting ED increases by 40%.

 Cheap Medicine Shop only refers to credible, authoritative sources for our content.
 If you’re curious about how we ensure the integrity of our content, we encourage you to read our Content Information Policy.